0xilis/neoaa/README.md

 # Building on Linux

-Tested on Arch Linux.

-Go to [https://github.com/lzfse/lzfse](https://github.com/lzfse/lzfse) and swap out liblzfse.a with a version compiled for Linux, then build like macOS.
+Tested on Arch Linux. `cd` to the directory and then `make`.
+You will need `clang` and `ar` installed. `gcc` is untested but if you want to build with it instead theoretically you can just specify CC=gcc.

+* Static library: `build/usr/lib/libNeoAppleArchive.a`
+* CLI tool: `build/usr/bin/neoaa`

 # CLI Usage